-All students, employees, and guests should promptly report criminal incidents, accidents, and other emergencies to the Department of Public Safety by dialing extension 7700, from the Liberty Campus.
-Individuals may report incidents in-person at the department's Public Safety Office.
+All students, employees, and guests should promptly report criminal incidents, accidents, and other emergencies to the Department of Public Safety by dialing extension 7700 while at the Liberty Campus or 410-462-7700.
+Individuals may report incidents in person at the Public Safety Office.
 The College has installed emergency two-way call boxes and blue light phones throughout the campus locations for use during emergencies.
 By pressing the red button on the stations, users can communicate directly with the Communications Center.
-The location of the station is digitally displayed to the Communications Officer.
+The location of the station is displayed to the Communications Officer.

-Access to College Locations and Facilities
+Access to College Locations Facilities

-Access to campus location's buildings and grounds is a privilege extended to students, faculty, staff, and authorized guests.
+Access to campus locations buildings and grounds is a privilege extended to students, faculty, staff, and authorized guests.
 The College encourages an open environment with limited constraints to ensure reasonable protection of all members of the community.
-Most campus facilities are open during weekday business hours of 8am to 5pm.
-Individuals who wish to access the College's buildings or property during non-business hours or for special events should contact the Department of Public Safety.
+Most campus facilities are open during weekday business hours of 8:00 am to 5:00 pm.
+Individuals who wish to access the College's buildings or property during non-business hours or for unique events should contact the Department of Public Safety.